emarsden/pssh-box-wasm/www-zola/content/get-license.md

 Make a Widevine DRM license request to **obtain decryption keys** for a specified PSSH.
 The license request is sent from your browser, so should be using any cookies that have been set for the license URL.

-This tool is pretty bleeding edge.
+This tool is pretty bleeding edge, and error reporting is not very robust.
 Check your browser’s Javascript console if things don’t work; you may see some extra diagnostics information.

 <!-- Some test vectors